demisto/content/Packs/CiscoCatalyst/README.md

 2. Go to the apps tab and add the **Syslog** app.
 If it already exists, click the **Syslog** app and then click **Configure**.
 3. Click **Add New**.
 4. When configuring the Syslog Collector, set the following values **(not relevant for CEF and LEEF formats)**:
-   - vendor as vendor - %%UPDATE%% <vendor>
+   - vendor as vendor - cisco
-   - product as product - %%UPDATE%% <product>
+   - product as product - catalyst